sinabaghal/sinabaghal.github.io/_pages/pasur.md

 </p>

 Notice that the linkage tensor is used to propagate back the utilities computed for each full game tree during the CFR algorithm.
-Since CFR is trained on the full game tree, we need to pass back the calculated utilities from the root level of each round to the terminal level of the preceding round.
+Since CFR is trained on the full game tree, I need to pass back the calculated utilities from the root level of each round to the terminal level of the preceding round.

 ### Action Tensor